Active Learning of Driving Scenario Trajectories: Acknowledgement

-We would like to acknowledge Volvo Cars for providing the data and computational resources.
-The work of Morteza Haghir Chehreghani was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+We would like to acknowledge Volvo Cars Corporation for providing the data and computational resources.
+The work of Linus Aronsson and Morteza Haghir Chehreghani was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.